 The Norfolk Botanical Garden is the largest botanical garden in Norfolk, Virginia and it is spread across 158 acres.
 With various events taking place daily, it is a very famous tourist attraction in Hampton Roads and should be on your itinerary for the area!

 By March 1939, the garden was filled with a variety of trees and shrubs and was open to the public.
+The botanical garden is one of the best attractions in Norfolk for visitors.

 Read more: Best beaches in Virginia